Regd.No.: 126198/071/072

 Everest Luxury Trekking is certainly worth the experience

-But I was wrong and completely surprised with the accommodation and foods provided in each and every lodge throughout the trek.
-Everest Luxury Trekking is certainly worth the experience, unbelievable for a mountainous region providing such a high standard hotels and resorts.
-I was greatly impressed with the grand services of Team Himalaya guide and staff.
-They were so informative and taking care of all the group.
+However, I was wrong and completely surprised by the accommodation and food provided in each and every lodge throughout the trek.
+Everest Luxury Trekking is certainly worth the experience, unbelievable for a mountainous region providing such high-standard hotels and resorts.
+I was greatly impressed with the grand services of the Team Himalaya guide and staff.
+They were so informative and took care of the group.

 testimonial image